-Fish oil supplements provide overall health benefits, but there’s something fishy about it that turns off people from taking them – the dreaded fishy taste or burps.
+Fish oil supplements provide overall health benefits, but there’s something fishy about them that turns off people from taking them – the dreaded fishy taste or burps.
 It may just cause you to shy away from conversations.

-I spent time researching whether there are ways to get rid of the aftertaste and burps.
+As a health optimization coach, I spent time researching whether there are ways to get rid of the aftertaste and burps.

-The good thing is there are!
 So, before you cast aside your fish oil capsule bottle, try these tips to reduce the fish oil aftertaste.

 Quick Summary

-- Fish oil offers the body numerous benefits such as preventing heart disease, and reducing inflammation.
+- Fish oil offers the body numerous benefits, such as preventing heart disease and reducing inflammation.

 Ways To Get Rid Of the Fish Oil Taste